-Are you going about your day feeling completely overwhelmed, thinking about all the things you need to do and want to do and feeling like you have accomplished so little?
+Are you going about your day getting overwhelmed, thinking about all the things you need to do and want to do and feeling like you have accomplished so little?
 Are you feeling that you are not getting things done that way you should?
 The way you want to?
 Want to learn how to stop getting overwhelmed?
 Read on.

 Let me tell you something about getting overwhelmed that you absolutely need to know- it is totally not your fault.
 Modern life is so demanding, we are constantly wired, constantly connected, we all try to do too much, and we all suffer from stress one way or another as a result.
 Did you know that a recent American Psychological Association survey found that 3 out of 4 Americans report experiencing at least one stress symptom in the last month.
 45 percent report lying awake at night, 36 percent report feeling nervous or anxious, 35 percent report irritability or anger, and 34 percent report fatigue due to stress.

 No more!
 Not you!
 You deserve to be less stressed out, focused, and get what you want done.
 There are simple ways to do that, and I would like to share them with you.

 Here are three immediate steps that you can take right now in order to regain control and stop getting overwhelmed: